2022 OR Governor Race

 198. ^ "Endorsement: Johnson offers a chance to reset Oregon politics".
 Portland Tribune.
 October 7, 2022.
 Retrieved October 7, 2022.

 199. ^ "Tigard Chamber of Commerce Endorses Governor Candidate for November 2022 General Election".
 Tigard Chamber of Commerce.
 August 30, 2022.
+Archived from the original on September 4, 2022.
 Retrieved September 3, 2022.

 200. ^ Warner, Gary A. (June 14, 2022).
 "A top GOP primary candidate bolts party to back Betsy Johnson for Oregon governor".
 Oregon Capital Insider.
 Retrieved June 14, 2022.